Heroes! Young siblings pull unresponsive boy from pool

 Manaaki and Ayla-Rā's parents were proud of their children's actions, and thankful they had been in the right place at the right time.

 "We are proud, and just glad they were there and capable of helping.
-He was in the deep end, right down the bottom, and not all kids can get down there and pull someone up so for him [Manaaki] to be able to do that, was lucky," Rawiri Stewart, the siblings' dad said.
+He was in the deep end, right down the bottom, and not all kids can get down there and pull someone up so for him [Manaaki] to be able to do that, was lucky," dad Rawiri Stewart said.

 "If Manaaki had just carried on walking past, he would have been gone."